academe/Omnipay-Wirecard/README.md

 callbackFunction = function(aResponse) {
     // checks if response status is without errors if (aResponse.getStatus() == 0) {
-        // Gets all anonymized payment information to a JavaScript object var info = aResponse.getAnonymizedPaymentInformation();
+        // Gets all anonymised payment information to a JavaScript object var info = aResponse.getAnonymizedPaymentInformation();

         // Each anonymised field is in info.{name}